cloudbank-project/containers-tutorial/content/03-deploying-containers.md

 There's a lot going on here.
 Let's step through it:

 * The `[INSTANCE NAME]` is a name you'll use to refer to this container in your cloud account.
 It can be whatever you want as long as it doesn't have spaces.
 Let's use something like `my-cloud-textbook`.
-* The `[DOCKER IMAGE NAME]` refers to the image you published onto Docker Hub.
-In the case of this tutorial, that was `[DOCKERHUB USERNAME]/my-textbook`, putting your user name in the appropriate spot.
+* The `[PUSHED IMAGE NAME]` refers to the image you pushed to your container registry.
+In the case of this tutorial, that was `[YOUR CONTAINTER REGISTRY URL]/[DOCKERHUB USERNAME]/my-textbook`
+* The `--os-type Linux` flag specifies the operating system our image uses.
+That is: Linux.
 * The `--cpu [CORES]` flag specifies how many CPU cores we need to run our container.
 We're not doing much computation for this example, so to save money let's set it to something small like `0.5`.
 * The `--memory [GB RAM]` flag specifies how much RAM we need to run our container.
 Similarly to the CPU flag, let's use `0.5`.
+* The `--registry-login-server`, `--registry-username` and `--registry-password` fields all tell Azure how to log into and get images out of your container registry.
+There is a lot of complex stuff here -- just make sure to fill in your registry's URL in the right spot in each flag, and you should be fine.
+Ask your course staff if you're curious about how these lines work.
 * The `--restart-policy Never` flag tells Azure that after our container finishes running, it should just be left in a stopped state. **This is important**, because without it **the container would get re-run in a loop indefinitely**, until we manually stopped it, and this could use up a lot of resources (eg, $$$).
 The default behavior is useful when a container runs an always-available service like a web server, but for our purposes is really really not what we want.
 * The `--no-wait` flag tells the terminal to not hang and wait until the container is set up.
 Deployment can take a while, since Azure has to find an unused computer in the cloud and download our image to it, so this will let us do other terminal operations while that all is happening.